team-friendo/signalboost/README.md

 * a `message` service that controls a set of signal numbers and can send and receive signal messages as those numbers via the dbus interface exposed by `signal-cli` (running in daemon mode as a systemd service).
 * a `dispatch` service that reads incoming messages and either forwards them to the `message` services, or to the `commmand` service based on the message content and a set of permissions defined by queries to the `channelRespository` (where permissions, etc. are encoded)
 * an `orchestrator` service that handles the provision of new `dispatch` services as new channels are created

+## A Quirky Thing About the Design

+Due to upstream constraints imposed by signal-cli's design, one may not run multiple instances of signal-cli with different phone numbers in daemon mode without creating contention over the underlying dbus interface used to listen to and send messages over signal.
+(This constraint arises from the fact that the dbus path is hard-coded in the upstream code).

+As a temporary workaround to this solution, the `orchestrator` service spins up a docker container containing (1) an instance of the dispatch service, (2) an instance of dbus, and (3) an instance of signal-cli coordinated by supervisord.
+This eliminates contention over the dbus interface but introduces [memory bloat](https://0xacab.org/team-friendo/signalboost/issues/56) (as 2 JVM's are spun up for each channel.)

+It's a less-than ideal fix, but it works for now, and we should soon have an [upstream fix](https://github.com/AsamK/signal-cli/issues/200) in place that makes a more memory-efficient solution possible. :)

 # Administering <a name="administering"></a>